 Ground water from bedrock deposits provides water for most of the residential, agricultural, commercial, and industrial users in Mont Vernon.
 Bedrock wells are drilled into rock fractures that provide substantial volumes of water.
 Since 1984, the New Hampshire Department of Environmental Services (NHDES) has required that information be provided to them including but not limited to, the completion date, type of well, and depth.
-From the year 2000 to 2008, the number of bedrock wells that range in depth of 100 to 1,000 feet in Mont Vernon on file with NHDES Water Supply and Pollution Control Division have more than doubled from 207 to 486.
-The need for aquifer protection and increasing buffer widths for water bodies to protect ground water in town will become even more important in the future as southern New Hampshire continues to be one of the fastest growing areas in New England.
+From the year 2000 to 2008, the number of bedrock wells that range in depth from 100 to 1,000 feet in Mont Vernon on file with NHDES Water Supply and Pollution Control Division have more than doubled from 207 to 486.
+The need for aquifer protection and increasing buffer widths for water bodies to protect groundwater in town will become even more important in the future as southern New Hampshire continues to be one of the fastest growing areas in New England.
 Due to the high level of metals in our bedrock, 20.1 to 30.0 percent of the wells in Mont Vernon have a concentration of arsenic greater than 0.010 milligrams per liter.
 (United States Geologic Survey, 2003, NRPC).
 New Hampshire Department of Environmental Services Private Well Testing Program provides private well owners with recommendations for testing schedules, fact sheets and a list of certified testing laboratories.

 There are no regulations in Mont Vernon that provide direct protection to groundwater resources.
-According to the NHDES Water Supply and Pollution Control Division there are six public water supply wells in Mont Vernon.
-This includes two at the Rolling Acres Mobile Home Park, the Village School, Town Hall, the McCollom Building, and the Mont Vernon Inn.
+According to the NHDES Water Supply and Pollution Control Division there are 6 public water supply wells in Mont Vernon.
+This includes two at the Rolling Acres Mobile Home Park, the Mont Vernon Village School, Town Hall, the McCollom Building, and formally the Mont Vernon Inn.
 Consideration should be given to test the closed well behind the Post Office as a source for present and future water supplies.
-One more public water supply has been approved by the planning board for a cluster open space subdivision on Riley Way and Crosby Drive but has not yet been constructed.
 Public education is an important part of maintaining the quality of groundwater.